 - Start Task Manager.

-- Go to Details tab and select explorer.exe.
-Click End task button.
+- Go to Details tab, select explorer.exe, and click the End task button.

-- After ending this process, click File > Run new task.
+- After ending this process, click File and select Run new task.

 - Enter explorer in the input field and click OK or press Enter to start it.